Adar (The Lord of the Rings: The Rings of Power): Plot

 The captured Arondir is taken to an Orc construction camp where other captives are digging trenches somewhere in the Southlands.
 These allow the Orcs, who are sensitive to sunlight, to move during the day.
 Arondir finds his fellow Elves Médhor and Revion have also been brought there, and they begin planning their escape.
 When Revion refuses to cut down a tree in their path, the Orcs kill Médhor.
 Arondir agrees to cut down the tree.
 He sees that the surrounding area has become poisoned and desolate.

 Galadriel and Halbrand are picked up by a ship captained by Elendil who takes them to Númenor, an island kingdom ruled by Men.
 Relations between the island and the Elves have grown strained, and Queen Regent Míriel denies Galadriel's request for a ship back to Middle-earth.
 Elendil is assigned to watch over Galadriel and he takes her to the kingdom's Hall of Lore.
 They discover that the mark of Sauron is actually a map of the Southlands, where a new realm for evil forces is planned.

 Halbrand gets into a fight with some Númenóreans and is imprisoned.
-Galadriel finds him and reveals that she knows he is the true king of the Southlands, descended from the Man who united the tribes of the Southland and was loyal to Morgoth.
+Galadriel finds him and reveals that she knows he is the true king of the Southlands, descended from the Man who united the tribes of the Southlands and was loyal to Morgoth.
 She asks him to return to Middle-earth with her to redeem both of their bloodlines.
 Meanwhile, Elendil's son Isildur nears the end of his training as a naval cadet, but has been encouraged by his brother Anárion to postpone his graduation against Elendil's wishes.

-The evening before the Harfoots' next migration, the stranger accidentally reveals himself to the rest of the Harfoots while trying to read some star maps.
-The shocked Harfoots consider exiling Nori Brandyfoot for helping the stranger, but she is forgiven because of her young age.
+The evening before the Harfoots' next migration, the Stranger accidentally reveals himself to the rest of the Harfoots while trying to read some star maps.
+The shocked Harfoots consider exiling Nori Brandyfoot for helping the Stranger, but she is forgiven because of her young age.
 The next day, the Harfoots start migrating and the Brandyfoots struggle to keep up due to Largo, Nori's father, who has an injured ankle.
-The stranger follows them, and helps them with their cart.
+The Stranger follows them and helps them with their cart.

-Arondir, Revion, and some other captives attempt to escape from the Orcs when the sun is highest.
-The Orcs send a warg to attack them, which Arondir kills.
+Arondir, Revion, and some other captives attempt to escape from the Orcs when the Sun is highest.
+The Orcs send a Warg to attack them, which Arondir kills.
 Revion makes it out of the trench but is killed by archers.
 Arondir is unable to get free and is brought before the mysterious leader of the Orcs, Adar.